-In this research paper published by Google engineers Paul Covington, Jay Adams, and Emre Sargin, they break down the signals they use to rank videos for YouTube recommendations:
+This research paper, published by Google engineers Paul Covington, Jay Adams, and Emre Sargin, breaks down additional signals YouTube uses to rank videos for recommendations:

 - Click-through rate (the likelihood of someone clicking on your video after seeing it)

-- Watch time (the combined amount of time that viewers spend watching your videos)
+- Watch time (the combined amount of time viewers spend watching your videos)

 - How many videos the user has watched from your channel

-- How recently the user watched a video about this topic
+- How recently the user watched a video about the same topic

 - What the user has searched for in the past